MadCoderZ/ipchecknotifier/README.md

 This little application consists of two files: .properties and .sqlite, first for app config purpose, and the .sqlite is the database where all the IP changes will be recorded.

+##Running the Application for the very first time
+To get the application running you first must set your email, password, and other stuff into the .properties file.
+You will understand how to config it in the next section.
+Once you modified and configured please remove or comment the following line:

+**comment.me = true**

+Then you will be able to run the app, otherwise if the line exists the application will quit with an error message.
 ##**ipchecker.properties** format

 These are the fields required and parsed by the application in order to run properly.